Snapshot export

 --format simple

 The command starts an asynchronous export operation that runs in the background.
-Requests aren’t idempotent.
+Export requests made using the CLI aren’t idempotent.
+Fauna processes one export per account at a time.

 The command output includes a unique ID for the export: